March 25, 2017

 Back wall, corner, narrow tubs, more thumping…these more for the sound than the feel.
 These aren’t your favorite.
-You wonder if they know.
-(Animism haunts you.)

 U-turn into another and you pause the march.
 You pat your pockets.
 You feel a wallet and keys and a foldy phone from Olden Times.
 You dig around the pocket and find nothing else, none of the prompts you know you need.
 You left one behind or forgot to write one.

 This path, it’s for drifting.
 You go slow, then pause.
-You speak: “Oh, the cans here.”
+You speak: “The cans here.”
 You lift them up, one at a time, give them a good squeezing.
 You like the lack of give and the strange ridges.
 You think about those ridges a lot.
 You place the cans back, gently, facing the correct direction.
 You’re not a monster.